 The surviving spouse of an individual who qualified for membership.

-Members shall pay annual dues, as established by the Board, to the Treasurer during the first quarter of each calendar year.
+Members shall pay annual dues, as established by the Board, to the Treasurer by January 31st.
 For new members, dues are waived for the remainder of the calendar year.
 The Board may establish membership categories, such as lifetime membership, to facilitate and enhance LAA purpose.

 ARTICLE IV: MANAGEMENT